Skip to content

 Chrome Task Manager End Process command button

-When applying this method, please remember that ending a process will close the associated tab.
+When you apply this method, please remember that ending a process will close the associated tab.
 So make sure you’re not eliminating the processes that you need.

 Bottom Line